ibm-cloud-docs/activity-tracker/control_usage_quotas.md

 ### Configuring usage quota alerts
 {: #alerts_usage_quota}

+By default the account owner is configured to receive alert emails.
+You can configure your systems to send email alerts, Slack notifications, or both.

-To configure the notifications when a quota threshold is exceeded, do the following:
+To configure notifications when a quota threshold is exceeded, do the following:

 1. Under **Alert recipients** select the desired recipient email addresses.
-There must be at least one email address configured.
+There must be at least one email address configured if Slack notifcations are not configured.

 2. If desired, select one or more **Slack recipients** to receive notifications.
+If you configure a Slack recipient, you can delete all email recipients if desired.